sharanair29/ELT_Project/dbt/p1_jc/models/overview.md

 {% docs __overview__ %}
-# January Capital Person Company pipeline
+# Example Person Company pipeline
 Hey, welcome to our pipeline documentation!

 Here is the schema of our input data: